Unleash/unleash/website/docs/feature-flag-tutorials/python/implementing-feature-flags.md

 Next, you will create a feature flag and turn it on for your Python app.

-In the Create Toggle view, give your feature flag a unique name and click ‘Create toggle feature’.
+In the Create Flag view, give your feature flag a unique name and click ‘Create feature flag’.

 For the purpose of this tutorial, name the feature flag `delete_survey_flag`.
 Use the default values in the rest of the feature flag form.